 The District's franchise tax on unincorporated businesses is imposed on enterprises with gross income over \$12,000.
 The rate is 9.5 percent on the taxable income derived from sources within the District.
-In addition, a total surtax of 5.0 percent is charged, for a total rate of 9.975 percent.
+In addition, a total surtax of 5.0 percent of the base rate is charged, for a total rate of 9.975 percent.
 The minimum tax is \$100.
 The tax is payable by the person or persons jointly or severally conducting the unincorporated business.